Analysis | Zelensky’s scathing speech to Germany

 "...
 Why is it possible?
 We always said Nord Stream 2 is a weapon and a preparation for the great war, and we got the answer that it was business, business, business."— Oliver Moody (@olivernmoody) March 17, 2022

 Zelensky zeroed in on his many warnings about the Nord Stream 2 natural gas pipeline between Russia and Germany and the leverage it gave Russia.
-Ukraine opposed the pipeline but Germany and the United States allowed it to proceed, until it was recently halted.
+Ukraine opposed the pipeline, but Germany and the United States allowed it to proceed, until it was recently halted.

 “We always said Nord Stream 2 is a weapon and a preparation for the great war, and we got the answer that it was business, business, business,” Zelensky said.